 We have six trained therapists, comprising counsellors, hypnotherapists and psychoanalysts, on staff here at Bayside Psychotherapy.
 Until we know more about you and your situation, we can’t say exactly who you’d be working with.
 But rest assured, they’re all qualified professionals — and compassionate, understanding people.
 We operate in a completely non-judgemental environment.

 What if I’m uncomfortable talking about this stuff?

-Fortunately, you can still overcome your sexual phobia; you just have to take it one step at a time.
-Your first step would be some talk therapy – where we identify which initial treatment will suit you best, and will be most effective for your particular situation.
+Many people are uncomfortable talking about sex.
+Particularly people with sexual phobias.
+That’s a completely natural feeling.
+Our therapists are practiced in creating a safe, relaxing space to make it easier for clients to open up.
+You just have to take it one step at a time.
+Your first step would be some talk therapy, where we identify which initial treatment would be most effective for your particular situation.